logo

 Event Details

-The Urban Conclave is organized by Janaagraha in collaboration with the Jana Urban Space Foundation.
-The event is designed as a focused, closed-door dialogue to enable candid exchange across sectors.
+The Urban Conclave is organised by Janaagraha in collaboration with the Jana Urban Space Foundation.

 For queries, please contact: